-The AWARE (Accelerating Women And underRepresented Entrepreneurs) program is a collaboration among the College of Engineering, the Office of Technology Management, and the EnterpriseWorks incubator at the University of Illinois Research Park.
+AWARE (Accelerating Women And underRepresented Entrepreneurs) is programmed through the EnterpriseWorks incubator at the University of Illinois Research Park.
 The program exists to support entrepreneurship training, counseling, and networking.

 AWARE offers resources and an enhanced infrastructure that make the current entrepreneurial ecosystem more accessible to all.
 Those resources include:

 - a dedicated entrepreneur-in-residence familiar with the needs of those from underrepresented groups.

 - AWARE events found on the Research Park calendar

 The AWARE program is led by principal investigator Laura Bleill, director of the communications and external engagement at the Research Park and EnterpriseWorks.